Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods

-The challenging problem in the calculation of the radial electric field with a full-f PIC code, is that the orbit motion of the markers leads to mixing of particles with disparate weights.
-This is a considerable source of sampling noise, especially in regions with small pressure gradient and low amplitude of the electrostatic potential.
-The purpose of periodic particle-resampling is to reduce the sampling noise by homogenizing the particle weights in appropriately defined bins and by optimizing the phase space coverage of the particle population.
+The challenge in calculating the radial electric field with a full-f PIC code arises because the orbital motion of the markers leads to mixing of particles with disparate weights.
+This is a considerable source of sampling error, especially in regions with small pressure gradient and low amplitude of the electrostatic potential.
+The purpose of periodic particle-resampling is to reduce the sampling error by locally homogenizing the particle weights and by improving the distribution of marker particles in phase space.
 We demonstrate this capability by comparing the time evolution of the radial electric field and the radial electric field profile in quasi-steady state between simulations with a total of 5 million, 50 million, and 500 million marker particles without particle re-sampling, and a simulation with 50 million particles with periodic resampling.

-In all cases, the PIC simulations are run over 6000 time steps of 0.002 of the toroidal transit time.
-The spatio-temporal evolution of the radial electric field of the simulations without periodic particle resampling are shown in Figure \ref{fig:Er3d_5_50_500M}.
-In all three cases, we observe increased noise in the self-consistent radial electric fields in the edge region, $0.8< \psi <1$.
-This is due to the low marker pparticle density in these regions.

-Figures \ref{fig:Er3d_5_50_500M} and \ref{fig:DensityDist} show the evolution of the marker density and particle weight distribution at initial loading and after the 6000 time steps.
-These figures indicate that mixing low-weight particles with higher weight particles during the simulation leads to spreading of the marker particle weights and lowering the simulation efficiency in the critical edge regions.
-Such phenomena degrades the quality of the Monte Carlo sampling over time since particles evolve away from the desired importance-sampled distribution and results in large simulation error.